Amnaujj/PI-Pokemon/README.md

 ## POKEAPP

-Find your favourite pokemon and see all its details You can also create your own pokemon and give it the stats and image you want
+Find your favourite pokemon and see all its details<br/>
+You can also create your own pokemon and give it the stats and image you want

 ### Installation